 The issue is how to encourage sharing and how to channel this positive behavior for the benefit of the business.

-An enterprise task management system with collaboration capabilities can help by providing a file sharing repository, where users can upload their work.
+An enterprise task management system with collaboration capabilities can help by providing a file-sharing repository, where users can upload their work.
 This allows other team members to also gain access, both for review and for hands-on contributions to the work itself.
-This encourages cross-team collaboration at the project-level too, but the notion and habit of sharing is more important to achieve in the earlier stages.
+This encourages cross-team collaboration at the project level too, but the notion and habit of sharing is more important to achieve in the earlier stages.

-Collaboration also requires trust, so people must become comfortable with the idea of sharing their work product with a wider audience, rather than just themselves and supervisor.
+Collaboration also requires trust, so people must become comfortable with the idea of sharing their work product with a wider audience, rather than just themselves and their supervisor.
 Providing practical support and suggestions for how to (constructively) criticize other people’s efforts is a good investment here.

 Creating resources and space for collaboration within the organization is also a very good way to encourage greater and more productive interaction.
 Establishing a framework of common resources and the ability for individuals to add to them, at first on a small scale, and gradually increasing both access and availability, allows people to gradually become subsumed within the new culture and to be comfortable with it.